ROCm/rocSOLVER/README.md

 # rocSOLVER

 rocSOLVER is a work-in-progress implementation of a subset of LAPACK functionality on the ROCm platform.
-It uses rocBLAS as a companion GPU BLAS implementation.
+It requires rocBLAS as a companion GPU BLAS implementation.

 # Build
 Requires `cmake` and `ROCm` including `hcc` and `rocBLAS` to be installed.